Comment on page

 Can be done by choosing

+extract through regexas alert key email extraction.
 A sample regex to parse a UUID v4 format is the following:

 A very common use case might be a monitoring tool that sends emails containing the actual alert origin embedded in the text like so:

-These payloads are a perfect fit for iLert's key extraction and auto-resolve feature.
+These payloads are a perfect fit for ilert's key extraction and auto-resolve feature.
 Lets assume we have the following email subjects, which are send to us in two emails following each other:

-Service: SuperService BayArea (bayarea.super) is CRITICAL
+- 1.Service: SuperService BayArea (bayarea.super) is CRITICAL

-Service: SuperService BayArea (bayarea.super) is OK
+- 2.Service: SuperService BayArea (bayarea.super) is OK

-By adjusting a few more settings for the email alert source's resolve options, we can also make use of the third part of the subject the state and let all OK containing subjects resolve open incidents automatically.
+By adjusting a few more settings for the email alert source's resolve options, we can also make use of the third part of the subject the state and let all OK containing subjects resolve open alerts automatically.

-And with the help of the alert source's email log we can also see how the incoming emails are treated (emails that fail to pass filters will also show up here, in case you need more information on why emails are not opening or closing incidents)
+And with the help of the alert source's email log we can also see how the incoming emails are treated (emails that fail to pass filters will also show up here, in case you need more information on why emails are not opening or closing alerts)